mwmichel25/director-scripts/README mwmichelpach1.md

 ## Contributing Code

 In order to contribute code you must sign one of two agreements.
 If you are choosing to contribute on your own behalf then sign the ICLA agreement (https://github.com/cloudera/livy/wiki/Individual-Contributor-License-Agreement-(ICLA).
-If you are contributing on behalf of an organization or a company you must sign the CCLA agreement (https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA).
+If you are contributing on behalf of an organization or a company you must sign the CCLA agreement.(https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA).
 It is a requirement that you sign one of the license agreements for us to recognize and use the code you have contributed.
-You only need to sign the agreement once then you can get started.
+You only need to sign  agreement once and then can get started.
 Submit your signed licenses to cla@cloudera.com when you are finished.

 ## Overview